Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 Or should we give up on using PK for signature, and instead rely on `mbedtls_pk_import_into_psa()` followed by `mbedtls_pk_wrap_psa()`?
 That adds complexity to callers but not inside the library.

+#### Enforcing the workflow

+If the effective capabilities of `mbedtls_ssl_conf_own_cert()` change, we need to be careful not to end up in a situation where:

+1. An application works fine with Mbed TLS 3.6, relying only on documented behavior.
+2. The application still works in practice with Mbed TLS 4.0, but now relies on behavior that is no longer documented.
+3. The application breaks when TF-PSA-Crypto 1.x moves to more PSA in PK (the change that is likely to be problematic being when `mbedtls_pk_parse_key()` starts constructing a PSA key for RSA key pairs).

+We should make sure that `mbedtls_ssl_conf_own_cert()` is strict on what it accepts even in the 4.0 release, and validate this through tests.
+See [“Interface stability testing”](#interface-stability-testing).

 ## API elements

 ### PK context type